How Long Should Your CV Be?

 You can often gain space by rearranging the information and improving the layout of your CV.

-For example, in the ‘Work Experience’ section, you could put the job title, employer and period on one line.
-However, don't cram too much information on one page, because that will make your CV look cluttered and illegible!
+For example, in your header, add your contact details on a single line rather than using a separate line for each element.
+However, don't cram too much information on one page because that will make your CV look cluttered and illegible!

-You could also reduce the white space between the different sections by adding only one blank line instead of two.
-Also, keep line spacing to of minimum 1.15 and maximum 1.4.
+You could also reduce the white space between the different sections by adding one blank line instead of two.
+Alternatively, add a space of 6 or 12 points before or after each paragraph, rather than pressing enter to leave a full line between them.
+Review your line spacing and keep it between a minimum of 1.15 and a maximum of 1.4.

 Finally, consider decreasing margins to 0.75 inches.

 Use a smaller font to save space, but be sure not to overdo it.
 Your CV, of course, needs to be legible.
-Fonts such as Arial, Verdana or Calibri are easy to read in 9 to 12 points.
-Avoid using font sizes smaller than 9 points as letters can no longer be read properly.
+Fonts such as Arial, Verdana or Calibri are most easy to read at 10 to 12 points.
+Avoid using font sizes smaller than 10 points, as this can reduce the readability and accessibility of your CV.
+Different fonts can appear larger and smaller within this size range, so see which works best for your CV.

 What impression does your CV give?